cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
 - [zenstackhq/zenstack](https://github.com/zenstackhq/zenstack) - Typescript toolkit on top of Prisma ORM, offering flexible and declarative Access Control Policy(Authorization/Permission) for RBAC/ABAC/PBAC/ReBAC with auto-generated type-safe APIs and frontend hook
 - [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle Desktop empowers you to better create, understand, and deploy YAML manifests with a visual UI that also provides policy validation and cluster insights.